 Infographics: Ways to lose weight*

 So you look at the mirror and think that it wouldn’t hurt to shed a few pounds, who wouldn’t like to have a slender waist and lovelier hips?
-Did you again caught yourself day-dreaming about athletic figure and picture perfect abs?
-Well, it is time you did something about it.
+Did you again catch yourself day-dreaming about a more athletic figure and picture-perfect abs?
+Well, it is high time you did something about it.
 How to do it wisely and achieve long-lasting effective results?
-Luckily you have quite a few options.
+Luckily, you have quite a few options.

-You can chose a diet out of diet groups or you can put on your jogging shoes and go for a run in a park.
-Long distances not your cup of tea?
-What about cycling or trying out yourself in a football or basketball field?
-Ok, if you have tried all these means and they seem to fail you, maybe it is time to consider bariatric surgery?
+You can chose a diet out of several diet groups or you can put on your jogging shoes and go for a run in a park.
+Long distances aren't your cup of tea?
+What about cycling or trying out yourself in the football or basketball field?
+If you have tried all these means and they have failed you, maybe it is time to consider bariatric surgery?
 Think where you are in your weight loss journey and choose the best option for you.

 Watch what you eat